 Using the result from the analysis, you can make a decision on what to spend less time on.
 For example, you might already have an idea of how much Netflix you watch (for me? too much) but do you really know exactly how many hours a week?
 If you spend 8 hours a week on Netflix, can you instead spend half of that and use the other 4 hours on something else you say you never have time for?

 We have all read stories about CEOs who can manage their successful careers and also be a present partner/parent.
 Do they have more than 24 hours a day?
 No. Sure, they now have assistants and staff who help them with their errands but many of them did not start that way.
-Opray Winfrey (first African American TV correspondent), Howard Schultz (founder of Starbucks) and Li Ka-Shing (real estate magnet from Hong Kong) all started with nothing having come from modest families.
+Opray Winfrey (first African American TV correspondent), Howard Schultz (long-time CEO of Starbucks) and Li Ka-Shing (real estate magnet from Hong Kong) all started with nothing having come from modest families.
 They made it to where they are right now with hard work over many years and that would have meant choosing to spend time on things that would reward you later (e.g., study to get an MBA) rather than instantly (e.g., watching a movie).